Oral & Vision Health Blog

 3 Eye Vitamins That May Help Prevent Glaucoma

-Studies show that eating foods rich in retinol (Vitamin A), beta-carotene, lutein and zeaxanthin may help reduce the risk or help prevent glaucoma and maintain healthy eyesight for people at higher risk.
+Research indicates that eating foods high in Vitamin A, beta-carotene, lutein, and zeaxanthin can help lower the risk of glaucoma and keep your eyes healthy, especially for those at higher risk.

 Retinol (Vitamin A)